codeperfectplus/movens/README.md

 # Warning
  - Put in Downlod Folder
- - Open __init__.py and Give Full ROOT to Your Download Folder Like This at Line 21
+ - Open __init__.py and Give Full RooT to Your Download Folder Like This at Line 21

- ROOT = 'C:/Users/Flash/Downloads'
+ root = 'C:/Users/Flash/Downloads'

  ## Installation